 There are different due dates if you’re making payments on a trust.

-HM Revenue and Customs (HMRC) will charge you interest if you don’t pay by the due date.
+HM Revenue and Customs (HMRC) will charge you interest if you do not pay by the due date.

 How to pay

 You’ll need to get a payment reference number before you can pay your Inheritance Tax bill.

 Pay from your bank account